-If the biopsy shows cancer, doctors then do imaging tests, such as computed tomography (CT), magnetic resonance imaging (MRI), or a combination of positron emission tomography (PET) and CT.
+If the biopsy shows cancer, doctors then do imaging tests to determine the stage or extent of the cancer, such as computed tomography (CT), magnetic resonance imaging (MRI), or a combination of positron emission tomography (PET) and CT.
 These imaging tests are done to help doctors determine the size and location of the cancer, whether it has spread to nearby structures, and whether it has spread to lymph nodes in the neck.
 People who have squamous cell carcinoma also undergo endoscopy to look for cancer in nearby structures.
-Doctors usually do laryngoscopy (examination of the larynx), bronchoscopy (examination of the lungs), and esophagoscopy (examination of the esophagus).
-These areas are evaluated because the risk of additional cancers being present is up to 10%.
+Doctors usually do laryngoscopy (examination of the larynx), bronchoscopy (examination of the lungs), and esophagoscopy (examination of the esophagus), because additional cancers may be present in these areas.

 Because early detection vastly improves the likelihood of cure, doctors and dentists should thoroughly examine the mouth and throat during each routine medical and dental examination.
 The examination should include the area under the tongue, where people typically do not see or feel an abnormal growth until it has become quite large.

-The cure rate for squamous cell carcinoma is high if the entire cancer and the surrounding normal tissue are removed before the cancer has spread to the lymph nodes.
-On average, more than 50% of people who have carcinoma of the tongue that has not spread to the lymph nodes survive at least 5 years after the diagnosis.
-About 65% of people who have carcinoma of the floor of the mouth that has not spread survive at least 5 years after the diagnosis.
-However, if the cancer has spread to lymph nodes, the 5-year survival rate decreases by about 50%.
-Regrettably, cure rates for squamous cell carcinoma have not improved much over the past several decades.
-However, verrucous carcinoma is rarely fatal because it develops late in life and grows slowly.
+The cure rate for squamous cell carcinoma of the mouth is high if the entire cancer and the surrounding normal tissue are removed before the cancer has spread to the lymph nodes.
+On average, more than 75% of people who have carcinoma of the tongue that has not spread to the lymph nodes survive at least 5 years after the diagnosis.
+About 75% of people who have carcinoma of the floor of the mouth that has not spread survive at least 5 years after the diagnosis.
+However, if the cancer has spread to lymph nodes, the 5-year survival rate decreases by about half.
 About 90% of people with carcinoma of the lower lip survive at least 5 years, and the carcinoma rarely spreads.
 Carcinoma of the upper lip tends to be more aggressive and spreads.

-People who have cancer caused by the HPV virus have a better survival rate than people with a similar cancer caused by other factors.
+People who have cancer caused by the human papillomavirus (HPV) have a better survival rate than people with a similar cancer caused by other factors.

-Avoiding excessive alcohol and tobacco use can greatly reduce the risk of most oral cancers.
+Avoiding excessive alcohol and tobacco use can greatly reduce the risk of mouth and throat cancers.
 Smoothing rough edges from broken teeth or fillings is another preventive measure.
 Staying out of the sun and using sunscreen help reduce the risk of lip cancer.
 If sun damage covers a large area of the lip, a lip shave, in which the entire outer surface is removed using either surgery or a laser, may prevent a progression to cancer.

 For mouth cancer, surgery is usually the first treatment.
 Doctors remove the cancer and sometimes also remove the lymph nodes under and behind the jaw and along the neck.
 Consequently, surgery for mouth cancers can be disfiguring and psychologically traumatic.
 Newer reconstructive surgery techniques done during the initial surgery can improve function and help restore normal appearance.
 Missing teeth and jaw parts can be replaced with prosthetic devices.
+Speech and swallowing therapy may be needed after significant surgeries.
 People who cannot have surgery and people whose cancer has spread to many lymph nodes may be treated with radiation therapy.
 Chemotherapy is not usually used unless the cancer has spread widely, in which case it may help relieve symptoms.

 For throat cancer, doctors have typically used radiation therapy and have added chemotherapy when cancer was more advanced.
 A specific type of radiation therapy called intensity-modulated radiation therapy (IMRT) allows doctors to deliver the radiation to a very specific area, which may decrease side effects.
 Recently, doctors have begun using surgery more often as the first treatment for throat cancer.
 Newer techniques that allow doctors to operate through the mouth rather than through an incision in the neck seem useful.
 Some techniques use an endoscope to guide laser surgery.
 Another technique involves use of a surgical robot.
 The surgeon controls the arms of the robot from a console and views the operation via a camera attached to an endoscope that has been inserted into the person's mouth.